Get Started

 - During busy times of the year – a registration period or start of a quarter – it usually takes our team longer to review and process online enrollment packets due to the high volume of emails and EVF submissions.
 During these periods, it can take anywhere from 3 – 7 business days to review and process applications.

-- If your online enrollment packet is complete, your EVF will be processed, and you will be contacted to schedule a mandatory new student pre-registration meeting.
+- If your online enrollment packet is complete, your EVF will be processed, and you may be contacted to attend a mandatory new student meeting.

 There is no tuition cost for Running Start students, but there may be other fees associated with the classes you choose.
-Be sure to pay these fees at the cashier's office after you have registered.
+Please be sure to pay these fees online or at the cashier's office after you have registered.
 Your enrollment is not complete until these fees are paid.
-You will be dropped from classes for failure to pay fees.
+You may be dropped from classes and/or have a hold placed on your account for failure to pay fees.
+Such a hold will block you from registering for classes in the future.